A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

+\item {\bf Argument-generated redexes.} If an argument-generated redex in $t_\text{CBN}^{i+1}$ is obtained by replacing a variable labelled $\gamma$ and is labelled $\beta$, then also any argument-generated redex in $t_\text{Logic}^{i+1}$ obtained by replacing a variable labelled $\gamma$ will be labelled $\beta$. \end{itemize}

+\item If the label $\alpha $ does not occur in $t_\text{Logic}^n$ because it has already been reduced at an earlier stage $m<n$ of the twin, labelled reduction, then we label the new redexes generated in $t_\text{CBN}^{n+1}$ by copying the labelling employed in $t_\text{Logic}^m$ as follows: \begin{itemize} \item {\bf Body-generated redexes.} If a body-generated redex in $t_\text{Logic}^m$ is labelled $\beta$, then also the corresponding body-generated redex in $t_\text{CBN}^{n+1}$ will be labelled $\beta$.

+\item {\bf Argument-generated redexes.} If an argument-generated redex in $t_\text{Logic}^m$ is obtained by replacing a variable labelled $\gamma$ and is labelled $\beta$, then also any argument-generated redex in $t_\text{CBN}^{n+1}$ obtained by replacing a variable labelled $\gamma$ will be labelled $\beta$. \end{itemize}

+\item If the label $\alpha $ does not occur in $t_\text{Logic}^n$ but it has not been reduced at an earlier stage $m<n$, then we introduce completely new labels for the new redexes, but we still use the same label for body-generated redexes obtained by redexes with the same label, and for argument-generated redexes obtained by replacing variables with the same label. \end{itemize} \end{definition}

-It is already easy to show that $(1)$ even a potentially infinite reduction cannot duplicate a label an infinite number of times.
-Indeed, labels are only duplicated when a reduction duplicate terms.
-Newly generated redexes are never assigned a label which was previously assigned to some other redex.
-Hence, if two redexes have the same label, then they have been generated together by the reduction of one other redex.
-This implies that each label can only be duplicated only a finite amount of times even if our sequence of reductions is not finite.
+The main normalisation argument relies on three rather intuitive statements.
+We formally prove them before moving to the proof of the main theorem. \begin{lemma} No (finite or infinite) \emph{labelled, twin reduction} can duplicate a label an infinite number of times. \end{lemma} \begin{proof} Labels, according to Definition \ref{def:labelling}, are only duplicated when a reduction duplicate terms.
+Newly generated redexes in a reduction sequence $t^0\red_{p_0} \dots \red_{p_{n}}t^{n+1}$ are never assigned a label which was previously assigned to some other redex.
+Hence, if two redexes have the same label, then they have been generated together by the reduction of another redex.
+This implies that each label can only be duplicated only a finite amount of times even if our sequence of reductions is not finite. \end{proof}